-6.4.2 Library borrowing rights may be withdrawn in certain circumstances, for example, when you have incurred fines or when library material is very overdue.
+6.4.2 Library borrowing rights may be withdrawn in certain circumstances, for example, when you have incurred fines on reserved items.
 If you have lost your borrowing rights, you will be unable to borrow library materials until you return overdue items.

 6.4.3 It is a condition of enrolment and re-enrolment that you accept full responsibility for the payment of all fees you incur while registered as a student at the University including Library fees and services.
 By signing your enrolment form you indicated that you accepted this responsibility and agreed to be bound by the University’s regulations.